TeskaLabs/splang-docs/docs/expression/logic.md

 3. The `message` field matches the string "malware detected"

-### Boolean `!OR`

-Boolean disjunction is a boolean functional operation which returns the boolean value "true" unless all of its arguments are "false".

 ### Bitwise `!OR`

 When `!OR` is applied on integers (instead on boolean) types, it provides a bitwise OR.